 February until May 2017

 Subject Matter Experts (SMEs) are responsible for the clustering of submissions into a thematic category they have an expertise in.
 They define subtopics and identify submissions which fall under this subtopic.
 The aim is to verify submissions which can be merged in one session.
-The challenging moment at this point is to merge different submitters into org. teams when their expectation on the focus for the session may be different.
-With inclusion of SMEs at an early stage we hope to overcome this moment.
-In the course of the session organising process SMEs will serve as a mentor for the respective category by supporting focal points.
+In the course of the session organising process SMEs will serve as a mentor for the respective category by supporting Focal Points.

 |Type||Description||Duration||No. of Speaker||Degree of interaction with the audience||Remote participation / webcast|